- Switzerland travel tips: how to save money for train, food, and more

 Opening times: varies depending on the season, but tend to run between 7am until 6pm for Schilthorn, and until midnight for Murren

 Free for Swiss Travel Pass until 2020 when it’ll become half priced

 Unless you are dead set on heading up Jungfraujoch, I highly advise against purchasing tickets with a set date because the weather can render the trip completely pointless.
 There is a live cam feed on their website with weather forecasts that you can check, and on my one full day in the area it was completely cloudy.
 Meaning that for those who had bought tickets up, all they can see is snow on the ground.

-Jungfrau is the highest mountain in Europe and Jungfraujoch is located at 3,454m above sea level, nestled between the two Jungfrau mountains, which stands at 4,158 m.
-There are two ways to get up to Jungfraujoch from Interlaken: via Grindelwald or Lauterbrunnen, both train goes up to Kleine Scheidegg, which then heads up to Jungfraujoch.
+Jungfrau is the highest mountain in Europe and Jungfraujoch is located at 3,454m above sea level, nestled between the two Jungfrau mountains, which stand at 4,158 m.
+There are two ways to get up to Jungfraujoch from Interlaken: via Grindelwald or Lauterbrunnen, both trains goes up to Kleine Scheidegg, which then heads up to Jungfraujoch.
 The temperature at the top average to be below zero, so definitely wrap up if you are headed that way.

 The railway up to Jung fraujoch was built in 1912, taking tourists on a 35 minutes ride from Kleine Scheidegg.
 At the top there’s the Sphinx Observatory where you can take in the view of the surrounding mountains without being out in the cold.
 There’s also an ice palace and various other things at the top, although a kind Malaysian lady who I ran into at Harder Kulm said that once you have time to take in the view, you are better off spending time at the other towns.

 Ticket cost: Interlaken to Jungfraujoch return CHF 210.80